Divorce and Finances Legal Advice Enfield, Finchley, North London and Hertfordshire

 No, it is not necessary to obtain the assistance of a solicitor but it can definitely help.
-During the divorce process you will be required to fill in court forms and to respond to reasonable enquiries from your spouse, or their solicitor If any of the paperwork is completed incorrectly, this can cause delay and sometimes even increase the court fees payable.
+During the divorce process, under a sole application the respondent will be required to respond to the application.
+If any of the paperwork is completed incorrectly, this can cause delay and sometimes even increase the court fees payable.
 We can ensure all the papers are in order for you so that the process is as quick and simple as possible.

 A solicitor will also give you a clear understanding of what you might expect as a financial settlement ie how to divide the assets from the marriage.
 You may not be aware of how the courts decide such things and the early advice of a solicitor will help you to plan for a realistic and fair settlement.
 It is important to try and negotiate to settle the financial issues amicably.
 A solicitor will assist you in doing this.
 This is important as if the court decides you have acted unreasonably at any stage, they can require you to pay some of your spouse’s legal costs.